jonpaul108/LC_intermediate/02-Intermediate-Prompts/04-Debugging/02-Debugging.md

 ### !question

-Given an array of employee data, return all the names in an array of the people who took vacation this year
+Given an array of employee data `arr`, return all the names in an array of the people who took vacation this year
 ```js
 var vacation = [
     {